-- Keep iPad with student or locked in locker at all times, including during after school activities and sports. - Store and utilize iPad in protective case. - Make student iPad, and/or iPad case, clearly identifiable from a distance and clearly marked with the student's name - Password-protect the iPad and do NOT share the password. - Keep Apple ID and password private. - Enable the "Find my iPad" feature found in "Settings" of the iPad. - Immediately report lost or missing iPad to the Deans of Students' Office. - Optional warranty program through Apple or a third-party vendor. - Optional insurance protection through Apple or a third-party vendor. - Add devices to family homeowner's or renter's insurance.
+- At all times keep iPad with student or secured in their locker, including during after school activities and sports. - Store and utilize iPad in protective case. - Make student iPad, and/or iPad case, clearly identifiable from a distance and clearly marked with the student's name - Password-protect the iPad and do NOT share the password.

+- Keep Apple ID and password private. - Enable the "Find my iPad" feature found in "Settings" of the iPad. - Immediately report lost or missing iPad to the Deans of Students' Office. - Obtain optional warranty program through Apple or a third-party vendor. - Obtain optional insurance protection through Apple or a third-party vendor. - Add devices to family homeowner's or renter's insurance.